eyllowboy/benefits/README.md

 > mvn spring-boot:stop
 5. App run on http://localhost:8080/benefits/
 6. Swagger run on http://localhost:8080/benefits/swagger-ui/index.html \
+"client_id" is benefits-auth.
-"Secret" is required for authorization.
+"Secret" also is required for authorization.
 Go to keycloak "Clients" -> "benefits-auth" under "Credentials" tab copy it.
 Next, enter the username and password of the user you created in step 3. \
 In order to log in as a different user, you need to wait until the end of the session or